wangdefa/Leetcode/Exhausted  search/chapter 7 - exhausted  search.md

-# Chapter one - String
+# Chapter seven - Exhausted search

 This chapter will focus on the string and it related problem.
 At first, we will get famliar with the basic processing of string.
 Then we will pick out some classic problem related to string.